christian1980nrw/Spotmarket-Switcher/README.md

 ## README Translation
 - [English](README.md) - [Deutsch](README.de.md) - [Français](README.fr.md) - [Español](README.es.md) - [Svenska](README.sv.md) - [Norsk](README.no.md) - [Dansk](README.da.md)

 Welcome to the Spotmarket-Switcher repository!
-This software is designed to enhance the functionality of your energy setup by integrating:

-- [Victron](https://www.victronenergy.com/) Venus OS Energy Storage Systems
+What is this software doing?
+This is a linux shell script and turning on your battery charger and / or switchable sockets at the right time if your hourly based energy prices are low.
+The expected solar yield can be taken into account via a weather API and battery storage reserved accordingly.
+Supported systems are currently:

 - Shelly products (such as Shelly Plug S or Shelly Plus1PM)
 - AVM Fritz!DECT200 and 210 switchable sockets

-The primary goal of this software is to empower your system to respond to spot-market electricity prices, allowing it to make intelligent decisions such as battery charging and power activation based on low pricing periods.
-The expected solar yield can be taken into account via a weather API and battery storage reserved accordingly.
+- [Victron](https://www.victronenergy.com/) Venus OS Energy Storage Systems like Multiplus II.

+The code is simple so that it can easily be adapted to other energy storage systems if you are able to control charging by linux shell commands.
+Please have a look at the first lines of the controller.sh file so that you can see what can be configured by the user.

 ## Data Source